Manage Menopause Naturally: 3 Steps to Heal and Cleanse the Liver

 Castor Oil

 My very favorite liver-enhancing naturopathic remedy is the castor oil pack.
 Traditionally, castor oil has been used for a wide variety of ailments including arthritis, breast cancer, colitis, constipation, epilepsy, fibrocystic breasts, headaches, hemorrhoids, hepatitis, kidney stones, lymphedema, pelvic inflammatory disease, poisoning, and ulcers.
-When taken internally castor oil, also know as palma Christi (hand of Christ) or wonder-tree, is very laxative and can also induce labor in a pregnant woman near term.

-An appropriate medicinal use for improving liver function is to apply castor oil externally over the liver and then over the area with heat, which drives the healing oil into the skin.
+An appropriate medicinal use for improving liver function is to apply castor oil externally over the liver and then cover the area with heat, which drives the healing oil into the skin.
 Numerous research studies have described the positive effect that topical castor oil has on the immune system (it increases the production of white blood cells) and the lymphatic system (it stimulates the drainage of toxins into the lymph nodes and channels).
 The lymphatic system is the human body’s garbage collection system, picking up toxins from the blood and tissues and channeling them into the kidneys and intestines for elimination.

 The old-fashioned way of using castor oil packs to stimulate drainage of congested tissues was to soak a flannel cloth with the oil, heat it in the oven, and place the warm, oily flannel over the affected area.